 There is only one town in Pennsylvania: Bloomsburg.
 Everywhere else is either a city, borough, or township.

-One of four surviving Apollo command module boilerplates still in existence sits in front of a Dairy Queen in Franklin, Pennsylvania.
+One of four surviving Apollo command module boilerplates still in existence once sat in front of a Dairy Queen in Franklin, Pennsylvania.
+Sadly, it was moved in late 2018.

 Meadowcroft Rockshelter in Washington County, Pennsylvania, is the oldest-known site of human habitation in North America dating back 16,000 years.